nathanchance/tuxmake/docs/targets.md

 `dtbs_install` target.
 It's main goal is supporting DTBs in old kernels where `dtbs_install` didn't exist.
 It will be skipped on recent kernels.

+## dtbs_check

+This target validates Device Tree Source (DTS) files against JSON schemas using the kernel's built-in `dtbs_check` make target.
+This enables early detection of DTS/schema regressions and ensures Device Tree files comply with the dt-bindings schema definitions maintained in the kernel.

+No artifacts are copied to the output directory.
+The validation results are shown in the build output, with schema violations reported as warnings or errors.

 ## kernel

 Builds the Kernel image, which is copied into the output directory.
 The